 Other Tips

-To develop an effective hierarchy, administrators must consult with cloud architects and financial and security personnel.
+To develop an effective governance hierarchy, administrators must consult with cloud architects and financial and security personnel.
 Here are a few other best practices to follow for Azure deployments.

 Adopt a naming convention: Names in Azure should include business details, such as the organization department, and operational details for IT personnel, like the workload.